Pro Metabolic Muffins (30g Protein, Gluten Free)

 Panela

-With a medium glycemic index, it’s easier on blood sugar than refined sugar, which is stripped of naturally occurring vitamins and minerals.
+Panela is made from dehydrated cane syrup with electrolytes and other minerals intact.
+With a medium glycemic index, it’s easier on blood sugar than refined sugar.

 Protein Powder